History of Philippine Cooperatives soemco

 Considering the experiences of similar societies in other countries, however, the fundamental cause of failure in a cooperative enterprise is the lack of proper understanding of the principles and true aims of cooperative associations, and the non-adherence to them in actual operation of cooperative enterprises.

 Despite the sad experience of the Philippine cooperative movement, there are a number of Philippine cooperatives who flourished and succeeded in their endeavors and their stories provide inspiration to the starting and growing cooperatives in the country.

-To empower low, medium-income and disadvantaged groups by providing equitable quality financial and non-financial services anchored on the principle of sustainable development.
+We uplift the well-being of the members by providing quality financial products and non-financial services anchored on the principle of sustainable development.